peterhurford/games/evil_marharaja/README.md

 ## Evil Marharaja

+_Created by Clay Crocker and his friends unknown._

 **Evil Marharaja** is a social deduction game, similar in style to the commonly played Werewolf / Mafia.
 However, Evil Marharaja aims to solve two key problems: (a) that the players who die early in Werewolf don't get to have any fun, (b) that the Werewolf game isn't that engaging with just a few people, and (c) that there must be a moderator character who doesn't get to play in the game.